ginstrom/paladin-novel/manuscript/chapter-18.md

 The question hung in the air like a blade.
 By the laws of war, captured slave catchers faced execution.
 By the laws of justice, these two had earned death a dozen times over.
 By the laws of personal vengeance...

 Gond drew his sword.
-The blade caught the morning light, its edge sharp enough to split hairs.
-Borin and Kael watched him approach, neither man begging or trying to flee.
+Blueish-white light blazed from its blade.
+The two captives squinted and drew back their teeth in grimaces.

 "You know," Borin said conversationally, "I always wondered what happened to you.
 Heard rumors about some paladin stirring up trouble, but never thought..."

-He raised the sword, feeling the weight of it in his hands.
+Gorn felt the weight of the sword in his hands.
 One stroke would end it.
 Justice for their betrayal, vengeance for the months of slavery, retribution for every person they'd helped enslave since.
+He reached inside himself for guidance, but the goddess seemed withdrawn, as if waiting.

 "Aye," Borin agreed.
 "Been living on borrowed time since we took that job.
 Should have known better than to cross the luckiest sword on the coast."